-Since the mid-1980’s, our veteran team has designed and implemented thousands of performance compensation and reward programs.
+For almost four decades our veteran team has successfully designed and implemented thousands of performance management and compensation projects, spanning a diverse and complex scope of client-objectives.
 Here are snapshots of some of those achievements.

 Incentives Everywhere: Workforce, Customers & Partners